Ccecil/simple_stepper_motor_analyzer/README.md

 # Simple Stepper Motor Analyzer

-Modifications made in this branch are largely due to parts shortages.
+Modifications made in this fork are largely due to parts shortages.
 This allows the use of the TMCS1100A4-Q1 current sensor as an option.
 Changes made:
 &nbsp;
 -Current sensor layout and traces